kubedb/docs/docs/guides/mongodb/autoscaler/storage/sharding.md

 mg-sh     4.4.26      Ready     3m51s
 ```

-Let's check volume size from one of the shard statefulset, and from the persistent volume,
+Let's check volume size from one of the shard petset, and from the persistent volume,

 ```bash
 $ kubectl get sts -n demo mg-sh-shard0 -o json | jq '.spec.volumeClaimTemplates[].spec.resources.requests.storage'